davmac314/dinit/README.md

 (although it may then immediately restart, depending on how it and its dependents are configured).

-Use the "-s" switch to talk the "system" instance of dinit, rather than a personal instance, e.g:
+Use the "-s" switch to talk the "system" instance of Dinit, rather than a personal instance, e.g:

     dinitctl -s start mysql   # start system mysql service